 Ladies and gentlemen!..(drum roll)… I present to you my version of the Lilian vase! 😀

 What do you think?
 Not bad at all, is it?
 I have to say I was worried about messing up during stenciling, but all went so nice and smooth.

 Seeing the amount of beauty shots, I bet you can tell how happy I am with this one, hahahaha 😀 Only 3 more left, I promise! 😉

 As promised here are the stencil patterns that I used in this ceramic vase makeover project.
 If you have a die-cut machine, such as Silhouette or Cricut, you can convert these pictures to stencils and use them on your projects.

 FREE PRINTABLE STENCIL DESIGNS

-First select the file/files you would like to download, then complete the subscription form to see the download links.
+Please complete the subscription form below to see the download link.